The products included here may contain affiliate links.

 Tired eyes will always look smaller than usual if you have broken or not enough sleep.
 Lisa has a few handy hints for helping them look bigger.
 “Using a liner on the top lid will help make eyes look brighter, as will a really good mascara.
 Go for one in jet black and really layer it on, then turn the wand vertically to flick the corner lashes out.”
 She also suggests a touch of highlighter in the inner corner of the eye which, she says, will not only make them look bigger but brighter too.
 Try Tom Ford’s Sheer Highlighting Duo.

 As well as the eye masks above, Lisa will also always have a hydrating eye cream stashed in her handbag.
-One of her favourites is Glossier’s Bubble Wrap a protective eye and lip cream.
+One of her favourites is Vichy's Mineral 89 Eye Serum, a soothing gel that contains caffeine and hyaluronic acid.
 She will also carry a quad eyeshadow palette for simple definition such as Charlotte Tilbury’s Exagger-eyes.

 There will also always be a mascara and the eye brightening pencil mentioned above, and of course, some eyeshadow brushes for application.